AppDev1226/projectD/README.md

 # projectD
-- edit by Chien on classroom 3
+- edited by Chien in classroom 3
+- add content on GitHub